-financial indicators, this is mainly a result of a perverse effect on the policy effects during a boom (although only at the 10% significance level).
+A higher leverage ratio also appears to increase the degree of asymmetry between policy effects in a recession versus a boom.
+However, in contrast to the other financial indicators, this is mainly a result of a perverse effect on the policy effects during a boom (although only at the 10 percent significance level).
 In particular, industries with a higher leverage ratio (i.e. higher debt relative to total assets) appear to be less sensitive to monetary policy innovations during a boom.
 To some extent, this perverse effect may be the result of the fact that high leverage maybe an indicator of good credit standing and high borrowing capacity as mentioned above.

 Finally, the bottom panel of Table 4 reports the results of the various size indicators.
 Our preferred size indicators (SIVAS and SIVAL) fail to have any significant effect on the average impact of monetary policy.
 This is in contrast to the findings of Dedola and Lippi (2000), who do find a significant effect in their sample on the total effects.
-In order to check the robustness of these results, Table 4 also reports estimates with alternative size indicators.
+In order to check the robustness of these results, Table 4 also reports estimations with alternative size indicators.
 SIEM50 (SIEM100) is a dummy variable which takes on the value of one when the average employment of the firms in the sector is greater than 50 (100).
 These variables are more comparable to the size variable of Dedola and Lippi (2000), who also used an indicator based on employment, but less reliable than the others because we had to use two different data sets to construct this variable for all countries in our sample (see the data appendix).
-SITU30 is a dummy variable, which takes the value of one when the average turnover of the firms in the sector is greater than 30 million ECU.
+SITU30 is a dummy variable, which takes on the value of one when the average turnover of the firms in the sector is greater than 30 million ECU.
 We do find a significant impact of SIEM50 on the overall impact, but this evidence does not appear to be very robust.

-The effect of size on the degree of asymmetry is, however, significant in most cases (only significant at the 10% level for SIEM50 and insignificant for SITU30).
-This is the result of a highly significant effect in recessions and an insignificant effect in booms.18 This is a confirmation of the financial accelerator hypothesis.
+The effect of size on the degree of asymmetry is, however, significant in most cases (only significant at the 10 percent level for SIEM50 and insignificant for SITU30).
+This is the result of a highly significant effect in recessions and an insignificant effect in booms.
+This is a confirmation of the financial accelerator hypothesis.
 Industries with firms of a smaller size are more negatively affected by a policy tightening in recessions versus booms.
 Again, this is also economically very significant for all size indicators.
-For example, the elasticity to a monetary policy shock in a recession is, for industries with average employment less than 100 or a turnover less than 30 million ECU, 0.54 higher than other industries, while the average impact in a recession is -0.68.
+For example, the elasticity to a monetary policy shock in a recession is, for industries with average employment less than 100 or a turnover less than 30 million ECU, 0.55 higher than other industries, while the average impact in a recession is -0.68.